How Long Does It Take For A Sprain To Heal?

 How long does a wrist sprain take to heal?

-Similar to estimated sprained knee or sprained ankle recovery times, how long a wrist sprain takes to heal depends on the severity of the injury.
+As with estimated sprained knee or sprained ankle recovery times, the length of time a wrist sprain takes to heal depends on the severity of the injury.

-For minor sprains, you’re typically looking at 1 to 2 weeks, while a more severe sprained wrist recovery time can last from 3 to 6 weeks.
+For minor sprains, you’re typically looking at 1 to 2 weeks, while a more severe sprained wrist can take between 3 and 6 weeks to recover.
 Don’t worry though, there are some light exercises you follow for a sprained wrist to encourage mobility and strengthen the joint.

 Stretch your arm out and face your palm up.
 Gently, pull your hand in towards you, and hold for 15 to 30 seconds.
 Slowly lower your hand back down and rest, repeating this as many times as is comfortable, depending on where you’re at in your sprained wrist recovery time.